vgaysin1/AI-in-RStudio/airway-package-API.md

 chat$chat("Tell me one fact about bacterial genomes")
 ```

-## Questions:

-1. **Where is the safest place to run your Sys.setenv() command containing your API key?**

-  > A. At the top of an R script that you push to GitHub
-  >
-  > B. Interactively in the R Console, or securely stored in your .Renviron file
-  >
-  > C. Inside a markdown documentation file (.Rmd or .qmd)
-  >
-  > D. Hardcoded directly into a package function call

-Correct Answer: B. nteractively in the Console or stored securely in a local .Renviron file keeps your API keys out of your code files.
-Options A, C, and D are wrong and all risk accidentally exposing your secret keys if you share, publish, or commit your files to a public repository like GitHub.

-2. **Once you have created your chat object (chat <- chat_google_gemini()), what is the correct syntax to send a question or prompt to the model in R?**

-  > A. chat.ask("What is a data frame?")
-  >
-  > B. chat$chat("What is a data frame?")
-  >
-  > C. send_message(chat, "What is a data frame?")
-  >
-  > D. chat <- prompt("What is a data frame?")

-Correct Answer: B. (chat$chat("...").

----

 ## 1.4.
 Make a keyboard shortcut for gander

 In RStudio: Navigate to **Tools → Modify Keyboard Shortcuts…** → search for "gander" → assign `Cmd+Shift+G` (Mac) or, [`Ctrl+Alt+G` (Windows/Linux)]